-We are a newsletter magazine committed to promote and diffuse the science fiction genre in all its forms.
-With a community of +16,000 active readers across the globe, the Free Bundle helps writers, small publishers and artists reach new audiences.
+We are a digital magazine committed to promote the fantasy and science fiction genres in all their forms.
+With a community of over +16,000 active readers across the globe, Free Bundle Magazine helps writers, small publishers and artists reach new audiences.

 Active World Subscribers